 Here’s how to plan your idyllic fat bike coastal adventure.

 Oregon’s North Coast beaches are best known for kite flying, dog running, sandcastle building and other modes of frollicking and chilling out.
 If you’ve got a bike, you won’t be far from cycle-friendly coffee shop, brewpub, restaurant or hotel nearby — you’re definitely in the center of the action.
 If you’re feeling adventurous, it’s easy to rent a fat bike and try one of four moderate routes: the 15-mile Fort Stevens route, which starts in Gearhart; the 6-mile Cannon Beach route, for serious views of Haystack Rock; the dreamy 13-mile Cape Kiwanda route, which meanders through Pacific City; and the 11-mile route Cape Lookout route, where you’ll likely get your feet wet around the Sand Lake area.
-For gear or tours, check out Wheel Fun Rentals in Seaside, Portland-based Pedal Bike Tours (which rents bike racks for transportation) or The Bike Concierge, based in Oregon City.
+For gear or tours, check out Bahama Mama’s in Manzanita or Portland-based Pedal Bike Tours (which rents bike racks for transportation).

 Four mapped rides on the Central Coast will get you rolling where you want to go.
 Starting in Lincoln City, the mild 5-mile Roads End Ride cruises through the wide-open shoreline here (keep an eye out for kite-fliers).
 Further south in Newport, wind your way along the Newport Otter Rock Beach Ride for 14 miles of low-tide thrills (or turn back anytime for a shorter route).
 More experienced riders may want to venture south for the Newport to Yachats ride — 28 glorious miles that include creek and bridge crossings and views of the spectacular Seal Rocks.
 Then in the whale-watching capital of Florence, intrepid fat bikers can take on the Florence Dune Exploration route.
 This stretch is also known for its abundance of wildlife and treasures like sand dollars and shiny agates.
 Around Florence, mountain bikers and other thrill-seekers will want to to try riding the Oregon Dunes National Recreation Area, where the bowls and ridges of the dunes make for hours of punishing fun on two wheels, like a giant sandy skate park.
 Check out Bike Newport, Safari Town Surf in Lincoln City or Cog Wild Bicycle Tours out of Bend.